 Data is one of the most valuable assets for many companies today, and that’s why having a DPA is critical for doing business for them.
 To prevent a potential data breach and abuse, companies need to make sure security measures are in place and that processing activities are compliant with the GDPR.

 If a data controller wishes to outsource customer data processing activities to a third-party company, such as a cloud service, they need to sign a DPA.
-That document proves that the service provider they choose to collaborate with is able to guarantee secure processing of personal data, prevent any security incidents, and that they comply with all the applicable data protection laws.
+That document proves that the service provider they choose to collaborate with is able to guarantee secure processing of personal data, prevent any security incidents and that they comply with all the applicable data protection laws.

 What happens if you don’t sign a DPA with the data processor?

 For example, your company collects customer data for marketing and sales purposes.
-If you’re going to use services of another company to store, analyze, structure, or later on, delete the data, you will need to draft and sign a DPA to ensure that company is never operating outside of GDPR compliance and misusing the data you provide.
+If you’re going to use the services of another company to store, analyze, structure, or later on, delete the data, you will need to draft and sign a DPA to ensure that the company is never operating outside of GDPR compliance and misusing the data you provide.

 If you haven’t signed the agreement with your data processor, you may be the one that needs to take responsibility for the data breach since you failed to use adequate measures to ensure data protection.

-Other than financial consequences your company will suffer in this case, you risk losing trust of your customers who will probably refrain from leaving you personal information in the future.
+Other than financial consequences your company will suffer in this case, you risk losing the trust of your customers who will probably refrain from leaving you personal information in the future.